mviereck/microscopy-tools/README.md

 ![screenshot](animate.gif)

 ## Related tools

 ### Free and Open Source
- - rawtherapee: RawTherapee is an advanced program for developing raw photos and for processing non-raw photos.
+ - `enfuse`: Enfuse blends differently exposed images of the same scene into a nice output image.
+Used by `fusewizard`.
- - entangle: Entangle provides a graphical interface for "tethered shooting", aka taking photographs with a digital camera completely controlled from the computer.
+ - `entangle`: Entangle provides a graphical interface for "tethered shooting", aka taking photographs with a digital camera completely controlled from the computer.
- - MacroFusion: GUI for enfuse.
+ - `macrofusion`: GUI for stacking software `enfuse`.
 Fork with some bug fixes: https://github.com/mviereck/macrofusion
+ - `rawtherapee`: RawTherapee is an advanced program for developing raw photos and for processing non-raw photos.

 ### Closed Source freeware
  - [CombineZP](https://combinezp.software.informer.com/): Stacker for MS Windows.
 Works with wine on Linux, too.
  - [Picolay](http://www.picolay.de/): Stacker for MS Windows.
 Works with wine on Linux, too.